colbyn/colbyn/README.md

 There was a time when I was certain that my brain was permanently fried, as I’ve seen in countless others the worst of which was this homeless man I once met… But something has changed… As if heaven itself has boosted my cognitive reserve.
 I don’t know if I’m at my old standard, overall I just feel as though I’ve been given a second chance in life, and that which heaven has given can just as easily be taken back.

+In a way it makes me think of this concept of youthful folly from an old book concerning mistakes one has made but for which heaven has assigned no blame.
+I suppose whatever happens, I’m not so young anymore, therefore as written I must not stretch heaven’s leniency with regard to youthful ignorance.
+I now see myself as a man and thus henceforth I must be of strong character through-and-through.

 ---

 **Regarding my past research:**